 (ii) An applicant for a new license and each licensee that would become newly subject to the requirements of this paragraph and paragraphs (10) - (17) of this subsection upon application for modification of its license shall implement the requirements of this paragraph and paragraphs (10) - (17) of this subsection, as appropriate, before taking possession of an aggregated category 1 or category 2 quantity of radioactive material.

-(iii) Any licensee that has not previously implemented the security orders or been subject to the provisions of this paragraph and paragraphs (10) - (17) of this subsection shall provide written notification to the agency at least 90 days before aggregating radioactive material to a quantity that equals or exceeds the category 2 threshold.
+(iii) Any licensee that has not previously implemented the security orders or been subject to the provisions of this paragraph and paragraphs (10) - (17) of this subsection shall provide written notification to the department at least 90 days before aggregating radioactive material to a quantity that equals or exceeds the category 2 threshold.

 (B) General performance objective.
 Each licensee shall establish, implement, and maintain a security program that is designed to monitor and, without delay, detect, assess, and respond to an actual or attempted unauthorized access to category 1 or category 2 quantities of radioactive material.